mvolkmann/blog/src/swift/SwiftPackageManager.md

   - Click the "+" button at the bottom.

 - Paste the Git URL into the search input.
-- In the "Dependency Rule" dropdown, select one of the options.
+- In the "Dependency Rule" dropdown, select one of the following options where the repository tags are semantic version numbers:

+  - Version: Up to Next Major - latest tag with a specified major version
+  - Version: Up to Next Minor - latest tag with a specified major.minor version
+  - Version: Range - latest tag in a specified range
+  - Version: Exact - specific tag
+  - Branch: latest commit on a specific branch
+  - Commit: specific commit

 - Enter a semantic version number.
 - Click the "Add Package" button.
 - In the confirmation dialog that appears,